JiBrok/jibrok.github.io/_docs/time-in-status/calendar-field.md

 * For the "time in status" field - set in the field configuration
 * For timers - set in the timer configuration
 * For stopwatches - set in stopwatch configuration
-* For reports - set in the settings of the lower reports
+* For reports - set in the settings of the bottom reports

 In the calendar field settings you can set:
 * Which working calendars from the general list will be available for selection.
 You can select all calendars or just the ones you need.